This website is devoted to the my travels through the

 I have been an amateur astronomer since the mid-1960s.
 I

 have used several telescopes over the years and currently

-own 6 telescopes as outlined below:
+own 7 telescopes and 2 binoculars as outlined below:

 5215 Durham Road East

 1) 60mm, f15, achromatic, Monolux Refractor (#4380) -- this was my first telescope